abertschi/loris/README.md

 # loris
->> Simple penetration test utility for Android
+> Simple penetration test utility for Android

+Work in Progress